 The Richard Hudnut Pharmacy at 925 Broadway was shut down in 1914 and the furniture, fittings and stock were sold at auction to the C. & C. Pharmacy of Williamsburg.
 This enabled the firm to concentrate on manufacturing and ended Richard Hudnut’s direct interests in pharmacy.
 Then, in 1916, most of the stock in the company was sold to H. Pfeiffer, G. A. Pfeiffer and G. D. Merner of William R. Warner & Co.
 Although initially reaffirmed as president, Richard Hudnut soon retired and the presidency then passed to G. A. Pfeiffer.

-William R. Warner was headquartered in Philadelphia but after the acquisition of Richard Hudnut took place the company abandoned a new building under construction there and, after purchasing the former Altman Building at 110-125 West 19th Street, New York along with some adjacent property, moved to New York City in 1917.
+William R. Warner was headquartered in Philadelphia but after buying Richard Hudnut the company abandoned a new building under construction there and purchased the former Altman Building at 110-125 West 19th Street, New York along with some adjacent property and then moved to New York City in 1917.
 The building at 115-117 East 29th Street was leased from Richard Hudnut but it eventually became surplus to requirements and Richard sold it in 1920 through the Hudnut Realty Co. established by him some years previously.

 The hiatus brought on by the First World War and the post-war slump of the early 1920s was followed by a period of growth.
 A more secure European presence was established with the construction of a laboratory/factory at Surenes, Paris in 1925 – which produced products that were cheaper to make in France – and by the opening of a retail outlet at 20 Rue de la Paix, Paris in 1927.
 A new eight-storey factory and loft building was developed at 133 West 18th Street, New York and by 1930, the company had factories, branch offices or agencies throughout Canada and Europe as well as in Mexico, South America, Cuba and the Far East (AP&EOR, March 1930).